Best Automatic Chicken Coop Doors – Real-Life Testing (2025)

 Overview

-Our number one ‘Best Overall’ chicken coop door is the Run Chicken T50.
+Our number one ‘Best Overall‘ chicken coop door is the Run Chicken T80.
 Run Chicken is a young business founded in 2018 and sells its automated coop doors worldwide.
-The company has two chicken coop doors on the market, the T50 and the E50.

-They are both easy-to-install automatic doors available in several colors and patterns.
+For now, we will only discuss the standard model.
 The door is constructed from solid aluminum, and the metal is finished with a high-quality colored powder coating.
-All Run Chicken doors are waterproof and designed to endure harsh weather circumstances.

 Run Chicken differs from most chicken coop doors on the market because their door is completely pre-assembled.
 You don’t have to do anything more than screw the door into place, install the app, and you’re ready to go.